Understanding capital gains and tax

 If you make a net capital loss in an income year, you shouldn’t pay capital gains tax.
 But the net capital loss is unable to offset tax on any other income, and can only be ‘carried forward’ to offset capital gains in future income years.

 It’s worth noting, some assets and events are exempt from capital gains tax.
-These include selling your principle home or personal car, or selling an asset acquired before capital gains tax was introduced on 20 September 1985.
+These include selling your principal home or personal car, or selling an asset acquired before capital gains tax was introduced on 20 September 1985.

-Have a read of the ATO’s full list of capital gains tax exemptions.
+Have a read of the ATO’s full list of capital gains tax exemptions, opens in new window.

 Working out your capital gain (or loss)